D3XX3R/starred/README.md

 - [Readarr/Readarr](https://github.com/Readarr/Readarr) – Book Manager and Automation (Sonarr for Ebooks)
 - [ResetXPDR/MSFS2020_AutoFPS](https://github.com/ResetXPDR/MSFS2020_AutoFPS) – A simple utility for MSFS 2020 to automatically adjust key settings to improve performance and smoothness.
 - [Saeryhz/SeaOfEase](https://github.com/Saeryhz/SeaOfEase) – Join the same Sea of Thieves server with your friends
+- [SnapXL/SnapX](https://github.com/SnapXL/SnapX) – SnapX is a free, open-source, cross-platform tool that lets you capture or record any area of your screen and instantly share it with a single keypress.
+Upload images, videos, text, and more to multiple supported destinations—all with ease.
+ShareX fork
 - [Sonarr/Sonarr](https://github.com/Sonarr/Sonarr) – Smart PVR for newsgroup and bittorrent users.
 - [Spottarr/Spottarr](https://github.com/Spottarr/Spottarr) – A modern spotnet client and index for your *arr apps.
 - [Squalr/Squalr](https://github.com/Squalr/Squalr) – Squalr Memory Editor - Game Hacking Tool Written in C#